widynek/bp2/README.md

 # Instructions from the author on using this repository

-# TODO
-* DB should not be accessed with ROOT credentials

 It should be platform independent as long as you have Docker & Docker Compose installed.
 - clone the repository
 - run `cd laravel`
 - run `./composer.sh install` to install dependencies
 - run `./run_tests.sh tests` to check if PHPUnit works

-I've tested below on Ubuntu 20.04 .
+I've tested it on Ubuntu 20.04 .

 # PHP Technical test